Take a comprehensive battlefield tour of the battle of the North Anna; May 23-24, 1864.

-The battle of the North Anna is the next battle of Grant’s Overland Campaign immediately after the battle of Spotsylvania Court House.
+The Battle of the North Anna is the next battle of Grant’s Overland Campaign immediately after the Battle of Spotsylvania Court House.

-See where their opening shots of the battle took place at Hennigan’s Redoubt on May 23, 1864, along the North Anna River.
+Visit General Grant’s headquarters, where he hears word from his friend General William Sherman about the fall of Atlanta, and see where the opening shots of the battle took place at Hennigan’s Redoubt on May 23, 1864, along the North Anna River.

-Take a peek at the historic Fox House where General Lee heard the opening shots of the battle.
+Take a peek at the historic Fox House, where General Lee heard the opening shots of the battle.

 The tour will conclude at Hanover Junction, where two major Confederate railroads intersect, and we will learn the fate of both sides.

-This private battlefield tour pairs nicely with the battle of Cold Harbor which is the next battle of the Overland Campaign; May 31-June 12, 1864.
+This private battlefield tour pairs nicely with the Battle of Cold Harbor, which is the next Battle of the Overland Campaign, May 31-June 12, 1864.

 Let us show you the way as you relax and skip the self-guided tour hassle.
 Your own battlefield guide will meet you in front of the Carmel Baptist Church.